vmware/terraform-provider-vra7/website/docs/r/deployment.html.markdown

 * `reasons` - (Optional) Reasons for requesting the deployment.
 * `deployment_configuration` - (Optional) The configuration of the deployment from the catalog item.
 All blueprint custom properties including property groups can be added to this block.
 This property is discussed in detail below.
 * `resource_configuration` - (Optional) The configuration of the individual components from the catalog item.
 This property is discussed in detail below.
-* `lease_days` - (Optional) Number of lease days remaining for the deployment.
+* `lease_days` - (Optional) Number of lease days when creating the deployment resource for the first time.
 NOTE: lease_days 0 means the lease never expires.
+* `lease_end` - (Optional) End date of the lease in YYYY-MM-DD HH:MM or YYYY-MM-DD format in GMT time zone.
+It accepts time in 24 hour clock format.
+To update the lease expiration time, update lease_end and not lease_days.
 * `wait_timeout` - (Optional) Wait time out for the request.
 If the request is not completed within the timeout period, do a terraform refresh later to check the status of the request.

 ## Attribute Reference